Traversio

 Current usage note:

-• the helper is intentionally closure-scoped, just like withConnection
+• the helper is closure-scoped, just like withConnection

 • the helper currently uses a best-effort shutdown contract: after scope exit Traversio stops bridging data and late accepted local connections are closed as soon as possible